xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 Lets verify this configuration in more details:

-1. Anounce the cgv6 service and select the proper name:
+1. Announce the cgv6 service and select the proper name:

 		service cgv6 CGV6-MAP-T